What is the goal of this course?

 How will I be graded in this course?

 All students who officially register for the course through UPenn will receive a letter grade.
-At this time we unable to provide grades or proof-of-completion for virtual learners.
+At this time we are unable to provide grades or proof-of-completion for virtual learners.

 Can I cite the course in my publications?